aalarina/data-science-projects/Mountain NER/README.md

 - BIO annotations are created automatically by matching mountain names within each sentence;
 - the dataset is split into training, validation and test sets.

-**Natural language sentences were generated using ChatGPT.
-The generated sentences contain real mountain names in different contexts and writing styles.

-The model was fine-tuned on a custom synthetic NER dataset containing mountain entities.
-Text samples were generated using ChatGPT, while entity annotations were automatically created using Python rules based on a curated mountain list.**

 ### 2. Model Training

 The model is based on the pretrained **bert-base-cased** model from Hugging Face.